tantalor/megaera/README.md

 **Megaera** is a python package which simplifies the creation of [Google App Engine](http://code.google.com/appengine/) request handlers.

-The core component of Megaera is the _MegaeraRequestHandler_ class, a subclass of _[webapp.RequestHandler](http://code.google.com/appengine/docs/python/tools/webapp/requesthandlerclass.html)_.
+The core component of Megaera is the _RequestHandler_ class, a subclass of _[webapp.RequestHandler](http://code.google.com/appengine/docs/python/tools/webapp/requesthandlerclass.html)_.
 This class extends the basic functionality of _webapp.RequestHandler_ to handle common tasks such as creating request handlers, rendering templates, and handling alternate output formats.

 ![Megaera, Tisipone, and Alecto](https://github.com/tantalor/megaera/raw/master/megaera.jpg)